 The ETF creation and redemption process takes place in the primary market between the ETF issuer and authorised participants (APs).
 APs are entities chosen by an ETF issuer to undertake the responsibility of obtaining the underlying assets needed to create an ETF.
 Authorised participants can be large institutional organisations or market makers.

 Authorised participants create ETF shares in large increments—known as creation units—by assembling the underlying securities of the fund in their appropriate weightings to reach creation unit size.
-The AP then delivers those securities to the ETF issuer (like us at State Street Global Advisors).
+The AP then delivers those securities to the ETF issuer (like us at State Street Investment Management).

 In return, the ETF issuer bundles the securities into the ETF wrapper, and delivers the ETF shares to the AP.
 These newly created ETF shares are then introduced to the secondary market, where they are traded between buyers and sellers through the exchange.